LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 ## Lab scenario

-In the labs for this course, you are taking on the role of Adatum Corporations Messaging Administrator.
-You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.
+In the labs for this course, you're taking on the role of Adatum Corporations Messaging Administrator. you've deployed Microsoft 365 in a virtualized lab environment, and you've been tasked with completing a pilot that tests various Microsoft 365 & Exchange functionalities as they relate to Adatum's business requirements.

-A colleague of yours, who shares the same Administrative privileges & access to your pilot, has found during testing that they are receiving Non-Delivery reports (NDR) when sending to specific external tenants.
-They cannot remember which setting they may have configured to cause this behavior.
-In this first lab, you will be assisting your fellow administrator in troubleshooting and identifying the potential root cause of these NDR's
+A colleague of yours, who shares the same Administrative privileges & access to your pilot, has found during testing that they're receiving Non-Delivery reports (NDR) when sending to specific external tenants.
+They can't remember which setting they may have configured to cause this behavior.
+In this first lab, you'll be assisting your fellow administrator in troubleshooting and identifying the potential root cause of these NDRs

 ## Lab Setup

 The labs in this course have been prepared for a Microsoft Exchange deployment at Adatum Corporation.
 Adatum is running a Microsoft 365 cloud-only deployment.
 The lab environments have been specifically designed in this manner to give you experience managing Microsoft Exchange in a Microsoft 365 deployment.
-You will be provided with one virtual machines and a Microsoft 365 tenant to complete the lab steps.
+You'll be provided with one virtual machines and a Microsoft 365 tenant to complete the lab steps.

 ### Sign in to the lab virtual machines